maciekmalachowski/Crypto-tracker/README.md

 C:\Users\user\Crypto-tracker\tracker> python tracker.py
 ```
 ## Error with sending emails
 You may have an error related to your email.
-That's becaouse google blocks some activities on mail.
+That's because google blocks some activities on mail.

 In this case you should `turn on` less secure apps option at this link https://myaccount.google.com/lesssecureapps.